Theophilus Cibber: Decline

 Sloper retired to the country, and Susannah gave up performing for a while.
 When Cibber appeared as Lord Foppington in The Relapse at Drury Lane, he was pelted with fruit and garbage.
 The following year, 1739, Cibber brought an action against Sloper for £10,000 for "detaining" his wife.
 This time he was awarded £500.
 Susannah went to Ireland and a concert season with Handel while the scandal died down, but later returned to have a successful career at Drury Lane, working with David Garrick and becoming famous as a tragic actress.
 Cibber lost his influence in the theatre and spent his remaining years switching from venue to venue, taking the occasional part.
 His exaggerated acting style was out of fashion and unpopular, and he drank to excess.

 His father died on 11 December 1757, leaving Theophilus just £50 in his will, and the following day Theophilus wrote to the Lord Chamberlain, the Duke of Newcastle, asking for work in a theatre.
-Theophilus' eulogy to his father, delivered on stage dressed in mourning, was not a success, and he was forced to look for work elsewhere.
-Thomas Sheridan offered him work at the Smock Alley Theatre in Dublin.
+Theophilus's eulogy to his father, delivered on stage dressed in mourning, was not a success, and he was forced to look for work elsewhere.
+Thomas Sheridan offered him work at the Smock Alley Theatre (known as the Theatre Royal) in Dublin.
 On the trip to Ireland, his ship, the Dublin Trader with about 60 passengers on board, foundered in a storm, and was wrecked on the Scottish coast.
 He was lost at sea.

 Authorship

 At the age of 17, Cibber adapted Shakespeare's Henry VI, An Historical Tragedy of the Civil Wars in Reign of King Henry VI.
 Later, he adapted Romeo and Juliet, in which he played Romeo opposite his 14-year-old daughter, Jenny, as Juliet.
-Theophilus' plays, which include the ballad opera Patie and Peggie, the comedy The Lover, the farce The Auction and the pantomime The Harlot's Progress, are of no great merit.
+Theophilus's plays, which include the ballad opera Patie and Peggie, the comedy The Lover, the farce The Auction and the pantomime The Harlot's Progress, are of no great merit.
 They were published in a modern edition by David Mann in 1981.

-Theophilus' authorship of Lives of the Poets of Great Britain and Ireland, to the Time of Dean Swift (1753) is disputed; Samuel Johnson claimed that it was written by Robert Shiels.
+Theophilus's authorship of Lives of the Poets of Great Britain and Ireland, to the Time of Dean Swift (1753) is disputed; Samuel Johnson claimed that it was written by Robert Shiels.
 Most of the text is lifted from earlier works by Gerard Langbaine and Giles Jacob.
-Other works in Theophilus' name are A Letter from Theophilus Cibber to John Highmore (1733), A Lick at a Liar: or Calumny Detected.
+Other works in Theophilus's name are A Letter from Theophilus Cibber to John Highmore (1733), A Lick at a Liar: or Calumny Detected.
 Being an Occasional Letter to a Friend (1752), An Epistle from Mr Theophilus Cibber to David Garrick, esq.
 (1755), and Two Dissertations on the Theatres (1756), which despite the title was in three parts.